Module 2.3: GCP Compute Engine

 Machine Families: Choosing the Right Hardware

-Section titled “Machine Families: Choosing the Right Hardware”GCP offers four machine families, each optimized for different workload characteristics.
+Section titled “Machine Families: Choosing the Right Hardware”Compute Engine offers several machine families; this module focuses on four common categories for learning purposes.
 Selecting the wrong family is one of the most common ways to overspend.

 The Four Families